Recap: What is Hormone Replacement therapy (HRT)?

 For estrogen: almost all forms of HRT prescribed in the UK are now body identical estrogen.
 Look out for the term estradiol (often made from the yam plant).

 For progesterone: the only body identical progesterone is a tablet called Utrogestan.
 It's an oral treatment, though it can also be taken vaginally.
 Look out for the term micronised progesterone.
 The other way to get body identical progesterone is through the mirena coil, which slowly releases micronised progesterone into the cervix and surrounding area.
 If you have the mirena coil you do not usually need additional progesterone.

 Bio-identical hormones, sometimes called compounded HRT, are are precise duplicates of hormones that are made in the human ovary, adrenal and thyroid.
-The oestrogen bio-identical hormones (E1,E2,E3) are usually compounded with some progesterone and testosterone and/or DHEA.
+The estrogen bio-identical hormones (E1,E2,E3) are usually compounded with some progesterone and testosterone and/or DHEA.